riverstone-church/documentation-site/source/_guides/editing-and-uploading-the-sermon.md

 Export both a video and audio only version of the final edit.
 Refer to *Naming and Organization Conventions* for the naming convention.

 ## Create a Custom Thumbnail
+You will need to grab a frame from the video to use to create a custom thumbnail.
+We have an Affinity Photo/Photoshop template that can just be customized.

 ## Upload to Vimeo
 After exporting the video, the next step is to upload it to Vimeo under the `Sermons` folder.
 Refer to *Naming and Organization Conventions* for what to title the video.